junxit/us-congress-bills-110/bill.md

 ## Preamble

 - Whereas in 2006, thirty-one states issued proclamations recognizing September as Campus Fire Safety Month;
-- Whereas since January 2000, at least ninety-nine people, including students, parents, and children have died in student housing fires;
+- Whereas since January 2000, at least 113 people, including students, parents, and children have died in student housing fires;
 - Whereas over three-fourths of these deaths have occurred in off-campus occupancies;
 - Whereas a majority of the students across the Nation live in off-campus occupancies;
 - Whereas a number of fatal fires have occurred in buildings where the fire safety systems have been compromised or disabled by the occupants;